Mobile payment: Direct operator billing

 More recently, direct operator billing is being deployed in an in-app environment, where mobile application developers are taking advantage of the one-click payment option that direct operator billing provides for monetising mobile applications.
 This is a logical alternative to credit card and Premium SMS billing.

-In 2012, Ericsson and Western Union partnered to expand the direct operator billing market, making it possible for mobile operators to include Western Union mobile money transfers as part of their mobile financial service offerings.
+In 2012 Ericsson and Western Union partnered to expand the direct operator billing market, making it possible for mobile operators to include Western Union mobile money transfers as part of their mobile financial service offerings.
 Given the international reach of both companies, the partnership is meant to accelerate the interconnection between the m-commerce market and the existing financial world.

 Contactless near-field communication

 Near-field communication (NFC) is used mostly in paying for purchases made in physical stores or transportation services.
-A consumer using a special mobile phone equipped with a smartcard waves his/her phone near a reader module.
+A consumer using a special mobile phone equipped with a smartcard waves their phone near a reader module.
 Most transactions do not require authentication, but some require authentication using PIN, before transaction is completed.
 The payment could be deducted from a pre-paid account or charged to a mobile or bank account directly.

 Mobile payment method via NFC faces significant challenges for wide and fast adoption, due to lack of supporting infrastructure, complex ecosystem of stakeholders, and standards.
 Some phone manufacturers and banks, however, are enthusiastic.
 Ericsson and Aconite are examples of businesses that make it possible for banks to create consumer mobile payment applications that take advantage of NFC technology.

 NFC vendors in Japan are closely related to mass-transit networks, like the Mobile Suica used since 28 January 2006 on the JR East rail network.
 The mobile wallet Osaifu-Keitai system, used since 2004 for Mobile Suica and many others including Edy and nanaco, has become the de facto standard method for mobile payments in Japan.
 Its core technology, Mobile FeliCa IC, is partially owned by Sony, NTT DoCoMo and JR East.
 Mobile FeliCa utilize Sony's FeliCa technology, which itself is the de facto standard for contactless smart cards in the country.
 NFC was used in transports for the first time in the world by China Unicom and Yucheng Transportation Card in the tramways and bus of Chongqing on 19 January 2009, in those of Nice on 21 May 2010, then in Seoul after its introduction in Korea by the discount retailer Homeplus in March 2010 and it was tested then adopted or added to the existing systems in Tokyo from May 2010 to end of 2012.
 After an experimentation in the metro of Rennes in 2007, the NFC standard was implemented for the first time in a metro network, by China Unicom in Beijing on 31 December 2010.

 Other NFC vendors mostly in Europe use contactless payment over mobile phones to pay for on- and off-street parking in specially demarcated areas.
 Parking wardens may enforce the parking by license plate, transponder tags, or barcode stickers.